Cyanotype: History

-On the other hand the simple technology of the cyanotype remained accessible in the non-industrial realm and contributed to folk art; Francois Brunet notes the cyanotypes on cloth used by American home quilt-makers after 1880, and Geoffrey Batchen cites thirty or more early cyanotyped family snapshots on cloth, sewn into pillow slips or quilts, in the collection of Eastman House.
-Sandra Sider perpetuates this tradition in her own quilt making and as a proponent for increased museum acquisitions of Art Quilts.
+The simple technology of the cyanotype, though, remained accessible in the nonindustrial realm and contributed to folk art; Francois Brunet notes the cyanotypes on cloth used by American home quilt-makers after 1880, and Geoffrey Batchen cites 30 or more early cyanotyped family snapshots on cloth, sewn into pillow slips or quilts, in the collection of Eastman House.
+Sandra Sider perpetuates this tradition in her own quilt-making and as a proponent for increased museum acquisitions of art quilts.